zanemarkel/build_signal_desktop/README.md

 ## Signal version

-I will try to keep this script up to date, but you can set the Signal-Desktop version in `SIGNAL_VERSION` file.
+I will try to keep this script up to date, but you can set the Signal-Desktop version in the `SIGNAL_VERSION` file.

 It should be a valid `tag` from <https://github.com/signalapp/Signal-Desktop/tags>

 ## Fedora version

-Current supported Fedora version is 39, but you can change the version in `FEDORA_VERSION` file.
+You can change the version in the `FEDORA_VERSION` file.

 ## Credits